 NO comprehensive advice on how to structure business and investments to achieve an overall asset protection plan;

-NO attorney to serve as organizer, initial member, and/or registered agent in order to maximize anonymity;
+NO attorney to serve as organizer, initial member, and registered agent as part of a strategy to maximize anonymity;

-NO sophisticated company agreement that deters creditors from taking control of your company;
+NO sophisticated company agreement that helps deter creditors from taking control of your company;

-NO advice on how to move the property into the LLC after it is formed;
+NO advice on how to move property into the LLC after it is formed;

-NO advice on how to use the LLC in conjunction with a land trust;
+NO advice on how to use the LLC in conjunction with other LLCs or trusts;

 NO advice on how to set up and arrange the LLC’s finances, including LLC accounts, injecting capital, or loaning money to the LLC

-NO advice on how to maintain the LLC liability barrier to prevent a plaintiff from piercing the veil; and
+NO advice on how to maintain the LLC liability barrier to prevent a plaintiff from seeking to pierce the veil; and

 NO follow-up questions answered by a lawyer after the LLC is formed.